Five Ways (Aquinas): The Five Ways

-Prima Via: The Argument of the Unmoved Mover
+First way: The Argument of the Unmoved Mover

 Summary

 In the world, we can see that at least some things are changing.
 Whatever is changing is being changed by something else.
 If that by which it is changing is itself changed, then it too is being changed by something else.
-But this chain cannot be infinitely long, so there must be something that causes change without itself changing.
+But this chain cannot be infinitely long, so there must be something that changes others without itself changing.
 This everyone understands to be God.

 Explanation

+This argument is a summary of a much longer argument, which is in the Summa Contra Gentiles, which itself is a summary of a much longer argument given by Aristotle in both The Physics, and The Metaphysics.
+Most arguments in the Summa are shortened arguments of much longer disputations.
+Hence, why some translate, "Summa Theologiae," as, "Summary Of Theology."

 Aquinas uses the term "motion" in his argument, but by this he understands any kind of "change", more specifically a transit from potentiality to actuality.
 (For example, a puddle growing to be larger would be counted inside the boundaries of Aquinas' usage.)
-Since a potential does not yet exist, it cannot cause itself to exist and can therefore only be brought into existence by something already existing.
+Since a potential does not yet exist (at least in a world with causality, such as our own), it cannot cause itself to exist and can therefore only be brought into existence by something already existing.

+Suarez contested the Aristotelian principle according to which all that moves is moved by something else (in omne quod movetur ab alio movetur), noting that living beings are capable of moving by themselves and are not moved by anything else, and that the heavens could be moved by a form internal to them.
+He then reformulated the principle to omne quod fit ab alio fit (everything that is made, is made by something else), and created the following argument:

-Secunda Via: The Argument of the First Cause
+Second way: The Argument of the First Cause

 Summary

-In the world, we can see that things are caused.
+In the world, we can see that some things are caused.
 But it is not possible for something to be the cause of itself because this would entail that it exists prior to itself, which is a contradiction.
 If that by which it is caused is itself caused, then it too must have a cause.
 But this cannot be an infinitely long chain, so, there must be a cause which is not itself caused by anything further.
 This everyone understands to be God.

 Explanation

 As in the First Way, the causes Aquinas has in mind are not sequential events, but rather simultaneously existing dependency relationships: Aristotle's efficient cause.
-For example, plant growth depends on sunlight, which depends on gravity, which depends on mass.
+For example, plant growth depends on sunlight and water, which depend on "ideal atmospheric activities", which are "governed by more fundamental causes", and so on.
 Aquinas is not arguing for a cause that is first in a sequence, but rather first in a hierarchy: a principal cause, rather than a derivative cause.